fiskl-accounting/help-docs/docs/Integrations/Bank-Connections/connect-saltedge.md

 After connecting your bank:

 1. Click the edit icon on the bank account card to:
-   - Customize how your bank account is displayed in Fiskl.
+   - Customize how your bank account is displayed in Fiskl
-   - Add a description.
+   - Add a description
 2. Check "Sync bank name and account" to match the bank name with the account name in your Chart of Accounts -->

 :::info